Nikola-Popov/slack-blockchain/README.md

 - Finally, go to https://api.slack.com/apps and if you have the right acess you should see the app there.
 Manually configure the`Slash Commands` and the `Interactive components` request urls with the url provided by ngrok.

-### Contributing
-1. 🍴 Fork this repo.
-2. 🔨 HACK AWAY!
-But don`t forget to write tests! :)
-3. 🔃 Create a new pull request using the <a href="https://github.com/Nikola-Popov/slack-blockchain-app/compare/" target="_blank">`compare changes tool`</a>.

----

 ## License

 TBD